Cod3ret/DiscordBot-Guide/README.md

-# DiscordBot-Guide
+# Cod3ret's Guide
-We are here!
-We are here to help everyone who Wants to make a Discord Bot.
+This Guide is here to show you how to easily make a Discord Bot in Javascript.

+Feel free to Download, or edit the Guide in your own way.

+## Installation

+**Linux Only**
+  - To install this on Linux, you need to have `git` and `node` installed.
+  - Once it's installed, do `git clone https://github.com/Cod3ret/DiscordBot-Guide.git`
+  - To run, go to the Path of the Bot Folder and type `node .` or `node index`